LinkedIn: Top Companies

-Top Voices and other rankings
+LinkedIn Top Voices and other rankings

 Since 2015, LinkedIn has published annual rankings of Top Voices on the platform, recognizing "members that generated the most engagement and interaction with their posts."

+The blue Top Voice badge is an invitation-only, awarded by LinkedIn's editorial team to members who consistently share original professional insights and contribute meaningfully to discussions on the platform.
+Recipients are selected based on factors such as content quality, subject-matter expertise, community engagement, and adherence to LinkedIn’s professional standards.
+LinkedIn regularly evaluates existing Top Voices to ensure they remain among the most engaged and prolific contributors.

 The 2020 lists included 14 industry categories, ranging from data science to sports, as well as 14 country lists, extending from Australia to Italy.

 LinkedIn also publishes data-driven annual rankings of the Top Startups in more than a dozen countries, based on "employment growth, job interest from potential candidates, engagement, and attraction of top talent."

 Advertising and for-pay research

 In 2008, LinkedIn launched LinkedIn DirectAds as a form of sponsored advertising.
 In October 2008, LinkedIn revealed plans to open its social network of 30 million professionals globally as a potential sample for business-to-business research.
 It is testing a potential social network revenue model – research that, to some, appears more promising than advertising.
 On July 23, 2013, LinkedIn announced its Sponsored Updates ad service.
-Individuals and companies can now pay a fee to have LinkedIn sponsor their content and spread it to their user base.
+Individuals and companies can now pay a fee to have LinkedIn sponsor their content and spread it to its user base.
 This is a common way for social media sites such as LinkedIn to generate revenue.

 LinkedIn launched its carousel ads feature in 2018, making it the newest addition to the platform's advertising options.
 With carousel ads, businesses can showcase their products or services through a series of swipeable cards, each with its unique image, headline, and description.
 They can be used for various marketing objectives, such as promoting a new product launch, driving website traffic, generating leads, or building brand awareness.